angela-cheruto9/dsc-phase-1-project/README.md

 ## Overview

-The objective of this project is to perform exploratory data analysis on a movie dataset in order to determine the relationship between each variable.
+The objective of this project is to perform exploratory data analysis on a movie dataset in order to determine the relationship between variables.

+Data used in this project can be obtained from the [zipped_data](https://github.com/angela-cheruto9/dsc-phase-1-project/tree/master/zippedData)in this Github repository.

 Now you will put your new skills to use with a large end-of-Phase project!
 This project should take 20 to 30 hours to complete.